byronka/minum/README.md

 as needed, with some caching to improve performance.

-Obviously this won't work for all situations, and users are free to pick any other database they desire.
+Obviously this won't work for all situations, and users are free to pick any other database they desire (See "Alternate database" project above for an example project using a third-party database).
 That said, the aforementioned will work for many common situations and for prototypes, particularly if expectations are adjusted for what to store in the database.

 <hr>